Board of Trustees

-A third generation West Australian lawyer, Morgan also takes an active role in the State's cultural community having studied fine arts for four years before his studies in law.
-Morgan is also a Founding Member of the WA Chamber of Culture and the Arts, sits on the Board of the Prostate Cancer Foundation and is a former Board member of FORM and past Chair of Law Australasia.
+A third-generation West Australian lawyer, Morgan also takes an active role in the State's cultural community having obtained an honours degree in fine art before his studies in law.
+Morgan is a Founding Member of the WA Chamber of Culture and the Arts, sits on the Board of the Prostate Cancer Foundation and is a former Board member of FORM and past Chair of Law Australasia.

 (Appointed August 2014)

 Michelle Tremain is PwC Perth's Market Managing Partner and also leads the firm's national Indirect Tax team.

 Michelle is widely recognised for her innovative thinking and insight in providing specialised indirect tax consultancy services to a wide range of clients throughout Western Australia.

 With over 25 years’ experience in the local market, Michelle is highly respected across the business community and she has led the PwC Perth GST team for the last 16 years.

 Rob Didcoe has undertaken a diverse variety of roles in the private and public sectors (State and Commonwealth) over a 38 year working career.